modus-continens/docs/src/tutorial.md

 cargo install modus
 ```

-Currently Modus is only available on Linux, and only officially support x86_64[^x86_why].
+Currently, Modus is only available on Linux, and only officially supports x86_64[^x86_why].

 <!-- TODO: release this crate -->